redstrate/docs.xiv.zone/content/concept/logging-in-official.md

 **GET** `http://patch-bootver.ffxiv.com/http/win32/ffxivneo_release_boot/{boot_version}`
 * User Agent: `FFXIV PATCH CLIENT` (macOS: `FFXIV-MAC PATCH CLIENT`)
 * Host: `patch-bootver.ffxiv.com`

-`{boot_version}` is the version stored in `$GAME_DIR/boot/boot.ver`.
+* `{boot_version}` is the version stored in `$GAME_DIR/boot/boot.ver`.

-If you receive an empty response, then you don't need to update any of your boot components.
+If you receive an empty response, then you don't need to update any of your boot components and proceed to the next step.
 However if your boot components are out of date, you will receive a list of patches to update.

-## Getting _STORED_
+## Getting STORED

-The next prerequisite we need is the `_STORED_` value.
-This is pretty simple though.

 **GET** `https://ffxiv-login.square-enix.com/oauth/ffxivarr/login/top`
 * Query items: